All Episodes

 It's that simple.

-Since the full extent of the potential cuts to the school budget have yet to be determined, issuing a dismissal letter to all teachers was necessary to give the mayor, the screw board, the district, maximum flexibility to consider every cost savings option, including reductions in staff.
+Since the full extent of the potential cuts to the school budget have yet to be determined, issuing a dismissal letter to all teachers was necessary to give the mayor, the school board, the district, maximum flexibility to consider every cost savings option, including reductions in staff.

 Now, if you read the whole story, this is a legal maneuver the city is required to do if it intends to even lay off some teachers.